-Jong Min Sung (Bio-X Bowes Fellow 2009) has a postdoctoral position with Ron Vale's lab at University of California-San Francisco.
+Jong Min Sung (Bio-X Bowes Fellow 2009) is beginning a new postdoctoral position with Ron Vale's lab at University of California-San Francisco in June 2014.

-Grace Tang (Bio-X Bioengineering Fellow 2008) is a security data analyst for LinkedIn.
+Grace Tang (Bio-X Bioengineering Fellow 2008) is graduating at the end of summer 2014.
+She is in the process of interviewing.